-I have always been passionate about horses, – ever since I was a small child despite parental anxieties about my safety!
+I’ve always been passionate about horses, – ever since I was a small child, despite parental anxieties.
 I was brought up in a musical and artistic household, but horses were always my passion and I always found a way to connect with them somehow.
 I drew horses obsessively and begged riding lessons, and started riding when I was very young.

 I am an enlightened Equitation Level 3 EE Teacher.

 I have been studying the Academic Art of Riding by Bent Branderup since 2010.
 I remain fascinated by the depth and variety it holds.

 Ylvie Fros has been a superbly helpful accredited and certified AAoR by Bent Branderup trainer for me since meeting her in Holland at her home in Lunteren.
 Her consistently good insights and detailed lessons have been immensely helpful to me over the years and I am truly grateful to her for her support.

 Kathrin Branderup -Tannous has remained a repeatedly huge source of deeper insights for me particularly concerning refinements of AAoR seat training.

 Kathryn Wallbergs’ lessons had incredible detail and accuracy which I still refer to and found really helpful.